 What that actually means in practice

-At Nyman Media, we think about fractional CMO duration in phases, not calendar blocks.
-The question is not “How many months can we buy?”
-The better question is “What operating capability needs to exist when the engagement ends?”
+We think about duration in phases, not calendar blocks.
+The question is not "How many months can we buy?"
+It is "What does the marketing team need to be able to do on its own when this ends?"

-First 30 days: diagnosis and direction: The senior fractional CMO audits positioning, pipeline math, customer segments, channel performance, team structure, and executive alignment.
+First 30 days: diagnosis and direction: The CMO audits positioning, pipeline math, customer segments, channel performance, team structure, and executive alignment.
 This phase produces the plan, not a stack of observations.

-Months 3–6: execution and correction: The team ships the plan, learns from market response, cuts weak work, doubles down on useful signals, and tightens the connection between spend, pipeline, and revenue quality.
+Months 3–6: execution and correction: The team ships the plan, learns from how the market responds, cuts the work that is not landing, doubles down on the signals that are, and connects spend to pipeline and revenue quality.

-Months 6–12: compounding and handoff: The company starts to see repeatable patterns: sharper ICP focus, cleaner campaign motion, better sales enablement, stronger planning discipline, and a team that can operate without constant executive rescue.
+Months 6–12: scale and handoff: The company starts to see repeatable patterns: sharper ICP focus, cleaner campaign motion, better sales enablement, stronger planning discipline, and a team that can run without constant executive rescue.

 | Engagement stage | Typical duration | Primary job | Exit signal |